caktux/hexchat-tts/README.md

-/tts [on|off]         Turns TTS on/off (default is on) /tts addchan          listen to the current channel /tts delchan          stop listening to the current channel /tts listchans        shows all channels on the listening to list /tts notify [<nick>]  lists TTS notify list, add/del <nick>
+/tts [on|off]         Turns TTS on/off (default is on) /tts addchan          listen to the current channel /tts delchan          stop listening to the current channel /tts listchans        shows all channels on the listening list /tts addnick <nick>   listen to <nick> in the current channel /tts delnick <nick>   stop listening to <nick> in the current channel /tts listnicks        shows all nicks/channels on the listening list /tts notify [<nick>]  lists TTS notify list, add/del <nick>
 /tts ignore [<nick>]  lists TTS ignore list, add/del <nick>
 /tts watch [<nick>]   notifies you when <nick> join/parts a chan